carlyns/efgc-outlooks/Carlyn's Weekly Outlook for 20190128.md

 4. Contacted SF support regarding import issue: matching by external ID
 5. Prepped and imported online gifts (standard and tribute)
 6. Recorded Letter Queue Updating and Org Donation Entry video guides
-7. Notified DonorDrive donors
+7. Notified DonorDrive donors about switch to Classy platform
+8. Reviewed Finance process for manually issuing checks
+9.

-8. Gathered more feedback from case managers for Contact Info Field Consolidation >> to next week
+10. Gathered more feedback from case managers for Contact Info Field Consolidation >> to next week
-9. Streamlined picklist behavior for “XX” Donation field >> to next week
+11. Streamlined picklist behavior for “XX” Donation field >> to next week
-10. Monthly report for development: Extra donor recognition >> to next week
+12. Monthly report for development: Extra donor recognition >> to next week

 */// Additional SF issues addressed: ///*
-11. Communicated with TEK for more information about field inconsistencies and how it was built
+13. Communicated with TEK for more information about field inconsistencies and how it was built
-12. Investigated new data issue with addresses of 2600 Client records missing City, State values
+14. Investigated new data issue with addresses of 2600 Client records missing City, State values
-13. Giving summary for Professional Advisory Board for CEO
+15. Giving summary for Professional Advisory Board for CEO
-14. Cleanup and record creation for PAB members
+16. Cleanup and record creation for PAB members
-15. Generated reports for Giving Data in Giftworks and Salesforce to test data integrity between systems.
+17. Generated reports for Giving Data in Giftworks and Salesforce to test data integrity between systems.
-16. Follow up with Classy support ticket regarding Billing VS Custom address fields not showing in reports.
+18. Follow up with Classy support ticket regarding Billing VS Custom address fields not showing in reports.
 Submitted extra Classy ticket about columns in report UI.
-17. Salesforce support questions regarding Salutations and Search Layouts
+19. Salesforce support questions regarding Salutations and Search Layouts

-18. Started testing slight improvements to field inconsistencies. >> to next week
+20. Started testing slight improvements to field inconsistencies. >> to next week

 - - - -